LadybirdBrowser/ladybird/Documentation/Patterns.md

 See: https://en.cppreference.com/w/cpp/utility/source_location

-`AK::SourceLocation` is the implementation of this feature in SerenityOS.
+`AK::SourceLocation` is the implementation of this feature in Ladybird's AK.
 It's become the idiomatic way to capture the location when adding extra debugging instrumentation, without resorting to littering the code with preprocessor macros.